Imminent Challenges that face Salesforce Commerce Cloud

 Salesforce users often point towards the difficulty in finding the right service support.
-For the average user, the platform’s basics are easily navigable, and its core functionality is clearly identified.
-However, when average users spontaneously hit serious issues, they’re highly unlikely to resolve them.
+The platform’s basics are easily navigable for the average user, and its core functionality is identified.
+However, when average users spontaneously hit serious issues, they’re doubtful to resolve them.
 This is the moment when they reach out to find the help of specialized service support.

 It’s an issue that the platform is trying to overcome by providing a free support plan for users, which includes a 2-day response rate.
-It also has online training resources, like guided journeys of the platform, a video library, as well as an active community forum that works as a problem-solving forum.
-Yet forums don’t always have the right answer for you, and depending on how specific the problem is, it is more or less likely to have been found and resolved.
-Of course, you could always hire a tech consultancy to handle all of these particular problems.
+It also has online training resources, like guided journeys, a video library, and an active community forum that works as a problem-solving forum.
+Yet forums don’t always have the correct answer for you, and depending on the specific problem, it is more or less likely to have been found and resolved.
+Finally, of course, you could always hire a tech consultancy to handle all of these particular problems.

-This one is not particular to Salesforce, but nonetheless, it is a commonality.
-Big houses have many doors, and many keys to access them.
-It’s likewise with Salesforce Commerce Cloud in regard to user permissions, with many companies assigning administrative access to users that probably shouldn’t have the level of access.
+This one is not particular to Salesforce, but it is a commonality.
+Big houses have many doors and many keys to access them.
+Likewise, with Salesforce Commerce Cloud regarding user permissions, many companies assign administrative access to users that probably shouldn’t have the level of access.
 But with so many doors and keys, it takes time and effort to configure the correct access to the correct users.
 Just think about it: if you were an admin of some accounting software, you wouldn’t assign full access to anyone other than top executives and the accounting team.
 That would seriously undermine data protection.

-Data has two forms: it is either highly valuable especially when coherent, or it is a bunch of incoherent numbers when they are corrupted.
+Data has two forms: it is either precious, especially when coherent, or many incoherent numbers when corrupted.
 Salesforce is a deeply comprehensive platform that is truly alive with data.
-When there is a lack of rules problems emerge, especially in complex environments.
-Outdated data gets mixed with new, numbers that shouldn’t be grouped together sit side by side.
+When there is a lack of rules, problems emerge, especially in complex environments.
+Outdated data gets mixed with new numbers that shouldn’t be grouped sit side by side.

 Much like the previous challenge, the best way to protect yourself from this is to develop a protocol to protect data integrity.
-Ensure that only relevant users have control over data management, so as to avoid the mixing of data.
+Ensure that only relevant users have control over data management to avoid the mixing of data.

-If the data is corrupted then the reports that build on that will also be affected.
-If all of your users that crunch numbers have the ability to input data and compile reports, then we will have potentially hundreds of reports — inevitably some that are incomplete, and others that are irrelevant.
+If the data is corrupted, then the reports that build on that will also be affected.
+If all of your users that crunch numbers can input data and compile reports, then we will have potentially hundreds of reports — inevitably, some that are incomplete and others that are irrelevant.
 This results in confusion and doubt around the integrity of your reports.

 Salesforce Commerce Cloud essentially has two costs: an upfront sum, which is typically around $150,000, as well as a percentage of your total sales (between 1-2%).
-A business that earns $1m in profit pays $20,000 at a rate of 2%.
+For example, a business that earns $1m in profit pays $20,000 at a rate of 2%.
 If profits are $100m, the platform gets $200,000.
 So as your sales increase so does the actual amount you pay to Salesforce.

-In the majority of cases, companies would benefit from taking the weight of these burdens from their shoulders and giving them to a tech consultancy that specializes in Salesforce and understands the inner workings of the giant eCommerce platform.
+In most cases, companies would benefit from taking the weight of these burdens from their shoulders and giving them to a tech consultancy that specializes in Salesforce and understands the inner workings of the giant eCommerce platform.